RJ218/transaction_system/README.md

 To run the transaction system, follow the following steps:<br />
 1.clone or download the repo.<br />
-2.install the required packages mentioned in the requirement.txt(also make sure that python is installed on the system).<br />
+2.install the required packages mentioned in the requirement.txt(also make sure that python(3.7 or above) is installed on the system).<br />
 3.after installation, go to the directory of the code, open cmd and write the following line:<br />
     &emsp;python transaction_management.py<br />
 4.now use some application used for API testing like postman, and write the link to hit the API, by default the path to the API should be:<br />